Franklin County, Georgia

-Franklin County is a county located in the northeastern part of the U.S. state of Georgia.
+Franklin County is a county in the Northeast region of the U.S. state of Georgia.
 As of the 2020 census, the population was 23,424.
 The county seat is Carnesville.
 On February 25, 1784, Franklin and Washington became Georgia's eighth and ninth counties, with Franklin named in honor of patriot Benjamin Franklin.

 In its original form, Franklin County included all of the territory now in Banks, Barrow, Clarke, Jackson, Oconee, and Stephens counties, and parts of the modern-day Gwinnett, Hall, Hart, and Madison counties, as well as three counties that are now part of South Carolina.
 Franklin County has several miles of shoreline on Lake Hartwell.

 Economic development

 The Franklin County Industrial Building Authority, one of only seven created by a Georgia constitutional amendment, actively seeks and recruits new industries to the county.
 The Authority consists of seven members: each of the five mayors from the cities within Franklin County, and two at-large members selected by the Board of Commissioners.